CorBer/teensy_batdetector/README.md

 # Teensy_Batdetector  (update 2023 03 17)
-The TeensyBat detector is a close cooperation between Edwin Houwertjes (hardware) and Cor Berrevoets (software).
+The Teensy Batdetector is cooperation between Edwin Houwertjes (hardware) and Cor Berrevoets (software).
 Development started in 2018 and since then both software and hardware have gone through major changes.
 We aim at providing a low-cost build-yourself bat detector.

 # <b>Hardware:</b>
-<b>Edwin Houwertjes</b> has developed a great PCB (current version 0.8) that allows you to build our detector with minimal skills.
+<b>Edwin </b> has developed a great PCB (current version 0.8) that allows you to build our detector with minimal skills.
 More details can be found at his website https://www.teensybat.com

 ![](images/overviewTeensybat.png?raw=true)